Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 Exactly what we're just talking about.

-She wants, she's asking Carson if Donald Trump is going to benefit from all these contracts that are going to be let for housing and urban development.
+She's asking Carson if Donald Trump is going to benefit from all these contracts that are going to be let for housing and urban development.

-Her uh question begins the bite.
+Her question begins the bite.

-Among the billions of dollars that you will be responsible for handing out and grants and loans, can you just assure us that not one dollar will go to benefit either the president-elect or his family?
+Among the billions of dollars that you will be responsible for handing out in grants and loans, can you just assure us that not one dollar will go to benefit either the president-elect or his family?

 It will not be my intention to do anything to benefit any American.